corda/corda/docs/source/tutorial-attachments.rst

 ``>>> run uploadAttachment jar: /path/to/the/file.jar``

+or

+``>>> run uploadAttachmentWithMetadata jar: /path/to/the/file.jar, uploader: myself, filename: original_name.jar``

+to include the metadata with the attachment which can be used to find it later on.
+Note, that currently both uploader and filename are just plain strings (there is no connection between uploader and the RPC users for example).

 The file is uploaded, checked and if successful the hash of the file is returned.
 This is how the attachment is identified inside the node.